2026 Dynasty Superflex Rookie Rankings: Mendoza and Question Marks at QB (Updated March 28)

 Fernando Mendoza: Elite Ball Placement

-Leading No. 1 Indiana to the Big Ten Championship and the national championship has delivered national prominence.
+Leading No. 1 Indiana to the National Championship, delivering them national prominence.
 He also brings enough rushing to help bolster his immediate fantasy output.

-Mendoza should be drafted near the top of the class and could contend for the 1.01 pick in rookie drafts.
+Mendoza should be drafted near the top of the class and would contend for the 1.01 pick in rookie drafts if stud RB Jeremiyah Love wasn't in the class.

 Projection Over Production at QB